Azure/data-api-builder/docs/dab-cli.md

 ## CLI command line verbs and options

 ### **`init`**
-To initialize the runtime config for Microsoft Data API builder runtime engine.
-It will create a new json file with properties provided as options.
+Initializes the runtime configuration for the Data API Builder runtime engine.
+It will create a new JSON file with the properties provided as options.

 **Syntax:** `dab init [options]`